kevintheduu/avalanche-predictor/README.md

 [Precipitation Data](https://www.nwac.us/data-portal/location/stevens-pass/q?field_name=precipitation&year=2019&custom_startdate=2014-01-01&custom_enddate=2019-06-28)

 Within their data portal, they do not provide an archive of their predicted danger forecasts.
 This problem is easily solved by scraping their archived forecasts.
-To solve this, two scrapes are necessary: the first is to first collect a list of urls that point to the numerous urls of each forecast To obtain a prediction to base asses my model performance,
+To solve this, three scrapes are necessary: the first is to first collect a list of urls that point to the numerous dates of human forecasts.
+Second, a scrape of the urls of each area's forecast for that particular date.
+And thirdly, the last scrape to obtain each page's html code.
+The html is saved into a MongoDB collection, which is then parsed through with Beautiful Soup to obtain the desired information of avalanche danger forecasts.
+This process can be performed in the jupyter notebook titled 'scrape_collect.'

 ## Data Preparation

+Merging the various tables involves a lot of cleaning of the column names, that utilize quotations (") to represent inch measurements.
+This is problematic in code, and is cleaned.
+To merge the weather data to the avalanche forecats, abstracting the a date stamp separate from the hourly time reading is required.
+Since The avalanche forecasts are only daily forecasts, I am making  an assumption that the whole 24 hour period will be designated this avalanche forecast.

 ## Modeling

+A pipeline is

 ## Evaluation